genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

 ## F-statistic:  4025 on 2 and 22 DF,  p-value: < 2.2e-16
 ```

-Note that we obtain the same values as above.
+We obtain the same values as above.

 ### Summary

-We have shown how write linear models using linear algebra.
-We are going to do this for several examples many of which are related to designed experiments.
+We have shown how to write linear models using linear algebra.
+We are going to do this for several examples, many of which are related to designed experiments.
 We showed how to obtain least squares estimates.
-But keep in mind the because {$$}y{/$$} is a random variable, these estimates are random as well.
-In a later section we will learn how to compute standard error for this estimates and use this to perform inference.
+Keep in mind, however, that because {$$}y{/$$} is a random variable, these estimates are random as well.
+In a later section, we will learn how to compute standard error for these estimates and use this to perform inference.